Get a free consultation

 Mastering the art of writing a board report: A guide for senior executives

 So, what is the best way to structure this essential document?
-Best practices in board reporting suggest starting with a powerful CEO report or executive summary.
+Best practices in board report writing include starting with a powerful executive summary.
 This section should give a high-level overview, clearly stating recommendations, honestly addressing challenges, and framing the discussion for the meeting.

 From there, dive into the core components: whether that’s a review of financial reports, new initiatives or key performance indicators (KPIs).
 Your most important information must be at the start of your report.